Privacy

 This page applies to contact made with Proof Harbour Ltd through this website or by email.

-If you use the register-interest form, Proof Harbour collects your first name, email address, chosen interest area, and any short note you choose to provide.
+If you use the register-interest form, Proof Harbour collects your first name, email address, selected support route, consent confirmation, and any short note you choose to provide.

 What may be collected